ioticsme/beave-cms-package/readme.md

 ## Installation

 ```
-npx create-beave-app my-app
+npx create-beaver-app my-app
 ```

 See [Full Documentation](https://cms-documentation-eight.vercel.app/)

 ## Usage

-BeaveCMS provides a RESTful API for managing content.
+BeaverCMS provides a RESTful API for managing content.
 You can interact with it using tools like Postman or directly from your frontend.

 ### Example API Request